 Now, you should be ready to approach these problems.
-Even if you skip them while taking timed section, you should always do the PR questions afterward.
+Even if you skip them while taking a timed section, you should always do the PR questions afterward.
 You should not worry too much about whether they take a long time to solve.
-Even some very high scoring test takers skip these problems and only hit them at end.
+Even some very high-scoring test-takers skip these problems and only hit them at the end.
 Taking the pressure off and learning how to do them right will naturally build speed.

-Good luck and let us know in the comments if you are having trouble with any specific parallel reasoning question.
+Good luck, and let us know in the comments if you are having trouble with any specific parallel reasoning question.
 I have access to every LSAT question, and I’m happy to explain one if it has you stumped.
-Just say the PT, section, and question number and I’ll add the explanation on to this post.
+Just say the PT, section, and question number, and I’ll add the explanation to this post.

 This lesson is excerpted from our Mastermind Study Group.
 If you want to join, here’s how it works.
 You self-study (cheap!), but we are there to guide you every step of the way with premium lessons and coaching.
 Access us through the private forum or during live office hours.
 Join HERE.